 Unless otherwise specified in the description of a specific property, all properties whose values are of type "string" SHALL have a non-empty value.

-Redaction
+Redaction-aware string properties

 Certain string-valued properties in this specification (for example, invocation.commandLine (§3.13.2)) might contain sensitive information that a SARIF producer or a SARIF post-processor might choose to redact.
 We describe these properties as being “redaction-aware.”
 The description of every redaction-aware property will state that it is redaction-aware.

 If a SARIF producer or a SARIF post-processor chooses to redact sensitive information in a redaction-aware property, it SHALL replace the sensitive information with the string whose value is provided by the run.redactionToken property (§3.11.19).

+Namespaced string properties

+Certain string-valued properties in this specification (for example run.automationId (§3.11.5) and the elements of a property bag’s tags array (§3.7.2)) are said to be “namespaced”.
+This means that the property value consists of a sequence of forward-slash-separated components, with this syntax:

+namespaced string = component, { "/", component };

+component = component character, { component character };

+component character = ?
+JSON string character ? - "/";

+For examples, see §3.7.2 and §3.11.5.

+The description of every namespaced property will state that it is namespaced.

+A SARIF consumer SHALL interpret the values of a namespaced string as forming a logical hierarchy.

+NOTE: A namespaced value does not need to include any forward slashes.
+The syntax permits a single string of non-forward-slash characters.
+The purpose of this section is to define the semantics of the forward slash character in those properties that respect it.

+In string-valued properties that are not described as namespaced, the forward slash character has no special meaning, and a SARIF consumer SHALL NOT interpret it as dividing the value into hierarchical components.

 Object properties